• Skip to primary navigation

 • Peel the potatoes with a sharp paring knife, then shred on a box grater using the largest holes.

-• Heat some of the oil on a griddle or a cast iron skillet until hot.
+• Heat two tablespoons of the oil on a griddle or a cast iron skillet until hot.

-• Add the shredded potatoes in a nice big pile without pressing them down, season with salt and some additional oil and cook until browned on the bottom, about 7 minutes on each side over medium-high heat.
+• For one portion, add 12 oz shredded potatoes to an 8 inch pan in a big pile without pressing them down, season with salt and some additional oil and cook until browned on the bottom, about 7 minutes on medium-high heat.

 • Peek under a corner of the potatoes to make sure they're browned nicely and move as one, then flip with a spatula or in a pan.

-• Brown the other side, then remove and serve immediately, sprinkling more salt over the top to finish.
+• Brown the other side, then remove and serve immediately, sprinkling more salt and pepper over the top to finish.
+Sprinkle with chives and serve.

 Notes